StellarSand/privacy-settings/Privacy Settings/Vivaldi.md

-## Privacy
+## Privacy and Security

 #### Google Services
 - Phishing and malware protection: On
 - Form Autofill Assist: Off

 #### Google Extensions
-- Crypto Token: Off
 - Hangouts: Off
-- Chromecast Media Router: Off
-- Web Store: Off (Turn it on when you need to download any extension from chrome web store.)
+- Web Store: Off (Enable it when you need to download any extension from Chrome web store.)

 #### Search
 - Suggestions in Address Field: Off